 On the whole, peer reviewers in the Global North believe in the impartiality and universality of their judgements.
 They tend to work with definitions of good research that have been embedded in their education from primary school.
 As we noted above, these definitions are taught as a single package, encapsulating both standards of presentation and referencing, as well as standards regarding how questions are framed and researched.
 Standards of referencing, which define how knowledge should be validated, are pretty much universally recognized.
 However, I would argue that standards defining how knowledge should be generated are more particular.
 Yet academics in the Global North are not taught that there are other valid approaches to knowledge-generation.
 Consequently, they may make decisions to reject and marginalize the work of scholars from other traditions, all the while believing in their impartiality and internationalism.
 Their feedback explains that the papers did not meet the journal’s standards for publication.
 Researchers are left with a strong sense of exclusion: that they were missing some key approach to defining and assessing the value and international significance of academic research, with which those in the Global North seemed to be very familiar.

 A common reason for rejecting papers from the southern African region is that they do not use theory well.
 It is significant here that the complaint is not that theory is absent, or dated.
 Academics in southern Africa now routinely have good internet access to contemporary scholarly theory, through funded free access and faster broadband speeds (Jeater 2014).
 Papers rejected because they make poor use of theory are not necessarily rejected because they are not up to date with the latest ideas.
 Many submissions from the region already include detailed and informed accounts of current theoretical trends, often addressing fashionable thinkers from the south such as Walter D. Mignolo and Paulo Freire, or new interpretations of Foucault, Fanon and Baudrillard.
-Yet typically, a paper that began with a full presentation of the tenets of postcolonial analysis was recommended for rejection by a JSAS reader on the grounds that “The desire to be seen as ‘postcolonial’ must be informed by insight into the methodological and theoretical tools of postcolonial analysis.”2 The key point here is tools.
+Yet typically, a paper that began with a full presentation of the tenets of postcolonial analysis was recommended for rejection by a JSAS reader on the grounds that “The desire to be seen as ‘post-colonial’ must be informed by insight into the methodological and theoretical tools of postcolonial analysis.”2 The key point here is tools.
 There are different understandings of the purposes and uses of theory: its use as a tool is not always foregrounded in writing coming from the southern African region.
 At issue is not whether theory is current, but the underlying epistemologies informing the use of that theory.
 And this, I think, is at the heart of the problem.

 Papers on social sciences and humanities from the southern African region tend to be informed by positivist epistemologies.
 This approach to knowledge aims to generate empirical data about the world, rather than to generate ideas about how the world may be understood.
 Enocent Msindo, a Zimbabwean academic based at Rhodes University in South Africa, who has very successfully moved into the world of international academia via University of Cambridge, acknowledged that there is often limited engagement with theory in papers submitted to journals from Zimbabwean scholars.
 But he did not think this was because scholars were intellectually unable to meet global standards in using theory.
 Rather, he observed that this was because of “the extensive positivist paradigm in which scholarship in southern Africa is placed.
 I think in historical studies, positivism as an approach to research is very, very strong.”
 (SAPES, 2015) Not only is positivism unfashionable in many top-ranked journals; it also leads to a very different way of using theory.